Cancer Complications: Confusing Bills, Maddening Errors And Endless Phone Calls

 Since she's unable to work, the family lost her nursing salary.

-"Money is not coming in and it's going out by the thousands," she says.
+"Money is not coming in, and it's going out by the thousands," she says.

 From nurse to patient